Pluxbox/radiomanager-csharp-client/docs/ItemApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)
 <a name="playlistpostmerge"></a>
 # **PlaylistPostMerge**
-> Object PlaylistPostMerge (Object body = null)
+> InlineResponse2021 PlaylistPostMerge (PlaylistMergeBody body)

 Post a playlist, do not remove previously imported items

-Post a playlist, do not remove previously imported items
+Post a playlist with 'keep structure' method, but do not remove previously imported items

 ### Example
 ```csharp